This post may contain affiliate links. Please see our disclosure policy.

 To start the frosting, place the freeze dried strawberries in a food processor or blender so that it creates a “powder”.

 You have a few options for the frosting.
-For strict Paleo, use coconut butter (or grass-fed butter) and raw honey, the strawberry powder, along with lemon juice.
+For strict Paleo, use coconut butter (or grass-fed unsalted butter) and raw honey, the strawberry powder, along with lemon juice.
 If using this option, you will need about 1/4 cup tapioca starch to get a thicker consistency.

 Storing: